-I was watching ladies Big Bash league (WBBL 2), was surprised to watch that no female bowler were fast – they were touching the speed of > 125 Kpm (77.5 mph).
+I was watching ladies Big Bash league (WBBL 2), was surprised to watch that no female bowler were fast enough, viz in excess speed of > 125 Kpm (77.5 mph).

 In today’s age of technology, where one can enhance their technique(diet) learn new skills(watch videos) and have all training resources, yet you don’t see many exceeding 125 kpm.

 What was surprising was the fact that, women have batters playing the reverse sweep, the switch-hits effectively, and also saw few spinners bowling excellent doosras without changing their action….yet pace was lacking!.

 I believe Cathryn Fitzpatrick was the last genuine fast bowler, clocking 125 kph regularly.
 She is from Melbourne, Australia.

 (see at the bottom for more information)

 This took me back to an old magazine The Australian Cricket Feb,1982. where a wonderful article was written on Sharon Tredrea, the fastest female bowler Australia produced.
 She too lived in Melbourne.

 Here is what Int. umpire Dickie Bird had to say when he was officiating a woman’s game in NZ (World series between Aus V NZ).

 “Sharon Tredrea is as fast as Paul Allott, the English fast bowler.
 Allott was clocking 135 regularly!.